Data Hiding with Deep Learning: A Survey Unifying Digital Watermarking and Steganography: Deep Learning-based Data Hiding Techniques

 Robust and blind digital watermarking results can be achieved using a relatively shallow network, as was shown by WMNet \cite{wmnet}.
 The watermarking process is separated into three stages: watermark embedding, attack simulation, where the CNN adaptively captures the robust features of various attacks, and updating, where the model’s weights are updated in order to minimise the loss function and thereby correctly extract the watermark message.
 Embedding is achieved by increasingly changing an image block to represent a watermark bit.
 The model is trained to extract watermark bits from the image blocks after attack simulations have been applied.

-The back-propagation embedding technique utilised in WMNet \cite{wmnet} used only a single detector network, which was found to cause performance degradation if the gradient computation in the back propagation operation was affected by batch normalisation (BN).
+The back-propagation embedding technique utilised in WMNet \cite{wmnet} used only a single detector network, which was found to cause performance degradation if the gradient computation in the backpropagation operation was affected by batch normalisation (BN).
 This deficiency was improved by adding an auto-encoder network as well as visual masking to allow flexible control of watermark visibility and robustness.
 The auto-encoder network was added to the encoder, and subsequently shorted time taken for both embedding and detection at the encoder because the feed-forward operation is generally much faster than back-propagation.
-These improvements were published in a follow-up paper \cite{wmnet1}.
+These improvements were established in their follow-up work.

-\textbf{Robustness Controls and Input Preproccessing.} Subsequent works after the aformentioned early techniques in \cite{firstCNN,wmnet} focused on generalising the watermarking process for multiple applications.
-Mechanisms such as robustness controls to influence the robustness/imperceptibility trade-off were introduced to gear models toward both watermarking and steganography applications, and mechanisms such as host and watermark adaptability were developed to pre-process inputs.
+\textbf{Robustness Controls and Input Preprocessing.} Subsequent works after the aforementioned early techniques in \cite{firstCNN,wmnet} focused on generalising the watermarking process for multiple applications.
+Mechanisms such as robustness controls to influence the robustness/imperceptibility trade-off was introduced to gear models toward both watermarking and steganography applications, and mechanisms such as host and watermark adaptability were developed to pre-process inputs.